rusiaaman/wcgw/README.md

 | **wcgw\*\* | Default mode with everything allowed | Everything | Nothing | No prompt, or "Run in wcgw mode" |

 Note: in code-writer mode either all commands are allowed or none are allowed for now.
 If you give a list of allowed commands, Claude is instructed to run only those commands, but no actual check happens.
 (WIP)

+#### Attach to the working terminal to investigate
+If you've `screen` command installed, wcgw runs on a screen instance automatically.
+If you've started wcgw mcp server, you can list the screen sessions:
+`screen -ls`
+And note down the wcgw screen name which will be something like `93358.wcgw.235521` where the last number is in the hour-minute-second format.
+You can then attach to the session using `screen -x 93358.wcgw.235521`

+You may interrupt any running command safely.

+You can interact with the terminal but beware that the AI might be running in parallel and it may conflict with what you're doing.
+It's recommended to keep your interactions to minimum.

+You shouldn't exit the session using `exit `or Ctrl-d, instead you should use `ctrl+a+d` to safely detach without destroying the screen session.

 ### [Optional] Vs code extension